JimSeker/AudioVideo/README.md

 `PicCaptureIntent` uses intents to open the camera app, and return just bytes, put a picture in the local directory (with providers), or store onto the sdcard using the mediastore.
 So no permissions are necessary for API 28+

-`CameraPreview` only the Camera2 APIs and targets API 21+.
-The code is broken up into a Preview class that just shows the camera preview in a surfaceview.
-A capturePic class (that required the preview class) to take a picture.
-And there is a VideoClass as well.
+`CameraPreview` More complex example, that has a Preview class,  capturePic class (that required the preview class) to take a picture, and VideoClass to take video.
 This example is far from perfect, but works to show the separation in the classes.
+This example only take/records.
+It doesn't do any playback.

 `CameraXdemo` is a java version of the new cameraX from the androidX libraries.
 Note, still beta in some places.